coding-connor/connor-is-ai/README.md

 # Connor's AI Representative

 This codebase implements a full-stack professional AI representative, designed to answer professional questions about Connor Haines.
-Visit the deployed project at: [connor-haines.com](http://connor-haines.com{:target="_blank"}).
+Visit the deployed project at: <a href="http://connor-haines.com" target="_blank">connor-haines.com</a>.

 This repo contains the full-stack code for my AI representative: